-This booklet is for people with learning disabilities who might have been feeling down or struggling to cope with the coronavirus pandemic and changes to the restrictions.
+This booklet is for people with learning disabilities who might have been struggling to cope with the coronavirus pandemic and changes to the restrictions.

 Who can help talk through this booklet with people with learning disabilities and how do they to do it?